shcrouch/testrepo/README.md

 # first commit shcrouch
 # sdcripts better - this is better actualy .. take this take this
 # EDITED AFTER PULL REQUEST FIXES THE MERGE COMMIT
-# I GIVE UP, YOU WIN
+# I GIVE UP, YOU WIN v- OR DO I
 # OR DO I